Cardcaptor Sakura Movie 2: The Sealed Card

-Cardcaptor Sakura Movie 2: The Sealed Card (Note: Known in Japan as Cardcaptor Sakura the Movie: The Sealed Card (劇場版カードキャプターさくら封印されたカード, Gekijō-ban Kādokyaputā Sakura Fūin Sareta Kādo)) is a 2000 Japanese romance fantasy anime film directed by Morio Asaka and written by Nanase Ōkawa, with animation produced by Madhouse.
-The film is a sequel and finale to the anime television series adaptation of Clamp's Cardcaptor Sakura, and is the second feature-length film based on the series.
+Cardcaptor Sakura Movie 2: The Sealed Card (Note: Also known as Cardcaptor Sakura the Movie: The Sealed Card (劇場版カードキャプターさくら封印されたカード, Gekijō-ban Kādokyaputā Sakura Fūin Sareta Kādo) in Japan) is a 2000 Japanese animated romance fantasy film directed by Morio Asaka and written by Nanase Ohkawa; the film is based on the Cardcaptor Sakura manga series by manga artist group Clamp.
+Produced by Madhouse and co-distributed by Shochiku and Bandai Visual, The Sealed Card serves as a finale to the anime television series, and is the second feature-length film following the 1999 film.
 The film follows Sakura Kinomoto as she faces the final Clow Card alongside her friends and allies, and comes to terms with her romantic feelings for Syaoran Li.
+The film stars the voices of Sakura Tange, Junko Iwao, Aya Hisakawa, Masaya Onosaka, Tomokazu Seki, Megumi Ogata, Motoko Kumai, Yukana Nogami, Nozomi Sasaki and Maaya Sakamoto.
+The Sealed Card was released in Japan on July 15, 2001, alongside Leave It to Kero-chan! short film.

 The film won the Feature Film Award at the 2000 Animation Kobe.
 It was released on DVD in 2003.
 It received a limited theatrical release for the first time in the US on January 31, 2018.
 Discotek Media released the film for the first time on high definition Blu-ray in North America on July 31, 2018.
 It was followed by Cardcaptor Sakura: Clear Card in 2018.